 Patients, who refuse to take medications such as Propecia and Rogaine (Regain), may find that PRP serves as an adequate or better substitute to these medications alone.
 We will also be able to offer PRP to our female patients who thus far have had very little in the way of pharmacologic treatment for their hair loss.

 In short, PRP offers many new treatment options for patients who are undergoing hair transplant surgery and for patients who wish to add a potentially significant additional treatment option to their hair loss.

-There are usually 150 to 400 X 109 platelets per litre.
+There are usually 150 to 400 X 109 platelets per liter.
 Around 1 x 10 to the 11th power platelets are produced each day.
 Each megakaryocyte produces between 5000 and 10,000 platelets.

 Platelets contain dense granules containing ADP or ATP, Calcium, and serotonin and a-granules that contain growth factors, fibrinogen, fibronectin, B-thromboglobulin, vWF, and coagulation factors V and XIII.
 When platelets are activated they release the contents of these granules.

 Platelets are activated by contact with collagen or by thrombin.
 They may also be activated by contact with the glass.

 Thrombin is derived from Prothrombin.
 The gene for prothrombin is located on chromosome 11.
 Factor Xa binds with Prothrombin to enzymatically form thrombin.
 The activity of Factor Xa is enhanced when Factor Va binds with Factor Xa, thus forming a prothrombinase complex.
 When Prothrombin acts with the prothrombinase complex, thrombin is formed by enzymatic cleavage of two sites on prothrombin.